shell909090/doh/README.md

 This driver can be used in both client and server settings.

+Client Config:

+* timeout: as its name.

 Server Config:

 * ednsclientsubnet: as its name.
+* certfile: file path of certificates.
+* certkeyfile: file path of key.

 ## rfc8484